Nynuphar/IDEAL-doc/docs/source/workflow1.rst

 Click on the "**✓**" to approve the study.
 Your study is then approved.

-.. warning:: Only the IDEAL Superuser can approve the study.
+.. warning:: Only the CHIL Superuser can approve the study.
 Until then, it is not possible to either import or add patients to the study.

 Define the data format of a study
 ***********************************